Porcupine (character): Alexander Gentry

 Porcupine enlists as a member of Batroc's Brigade.
 As a Brigade member, the Porcupine unsuccessfully battles Captain America.
 Months later, the Porcupine and his allies, Plantman, the original Eel and the Scarecrow, go to work for the masked criminal mastermind the Cowled Commander on his crime spree.
 Once again, the Porcupine clashes with Captain America and is defeated.

 Convinced that they are failures, Gentry and Leopold Stryke, the original Eel, seek guidance from the Celestial Mind Control movement, which is secretly masterminded by the alien Nebulon.
 Nebulon pits the Porcupine and the Eel against his foes, the Defenders, who defeat them both.

-The Porcupine is then employed by the android Zodiac to participate in a crime spree.
-Porcupine is then employed by Justin Hammer to battle Iron Man.

 Later, the Porcupine and a small group of confederates invade a major Manhattan hotel to steal the valuables in its safe.
 The Porcupine decides to rob the wealthy attendees at a fashion show in one of the hotel's ballrooms.
 The show is being given by Janet van Dyne.
 Hank Pym, who now uses the costumed identity of Yellowjacket, is also present, as is Kyle Richmond, the adventurer Nighthawk.
 The heroes swiftly defeat the criminals.
 Porcupine feels humiliation at being taken down by opponents the size of insects.

-The Porcupine next turns up as one of a large assemblage of costumed criminals organized by the original versions of Libra and Sagittarius of the android Zodiac.
-This time the Porcupine is defeated by Hellcat during a battle between a number of the criminals and a group of adventurers operating under the auspices of the Defenders.

-The Porcupine goes to prison but is soon released by minions of Justin Hammer.
-The Porcupine agrees to provide Hammer with half the proceeds from his criminal activities in exchange for Hammer's financial support.
-The Porcupine is among the small army of costumed criminals whom Hammer sends to attack Iron Man when the latter turned up on Hammer's enormous "houseboat" headquarters.
-Iron Man defeats all of these criminals.
-Porcupine is soon fired by Hammer.

 Tired of his long string of defeats, Gentry decides to give up his career as a costumed criminal and live off the millions of dollars he expects to receive by selling his battlesuit.
-Gentry totally redesigns his porcupine battlesuit, making it far deadlier than before.
+Gentry redesigns his battlesuit, making it far deadlier than before.
 He enters into negotiations with the subversive organization called the Secret Empire to sell them the suit.
 The Empire requests proof of the battlesuit's capabilities, so Gentry attempts to prove it in battle against Captain America.
 Captain America and his ally Nomad defeat the Porcupine, and Gentry is returned to jail.